minoplhy/DNSserver/README.md

 # HaproxyDNS
-Use Haproxy as Dns-over-HTTPS DNS-over-TLS Server
+Use Haproxy as Dns-over-HTTPS | DNS-over-TLS | DNSCrypt(not Haproxy) Server

 **!!! denylist.rpz and allowlist.rpz are made for my _private_ use and will _cause_ problem with _some_ domain !!!**

+> **denylist.rpz and allowlist.rpz now moved to dedicated repository but still cause problem**

 ```
 Query